firstred/postnl-api-php/docs/services.rst

 You can confirm shipments that have previously not been confirmed.
 The available methods are `confirmShipment` and `confirmShipments`.
 The first method accepts a single `Shipment` object whereas the latter accepts an array of `Shipment`s.
 The output is a boolean, or an array with booleans in case you are confirming multiple shipments.
-The results will be tied to the indices of your request array.
+The results will be tied to the keys of your request array.

 Shipping status service
 -----------------------